 4. Amp up the hives

-Those beekeepers who need to leave their hives outside in the harsh winter condition may need to additionally “winterize” the hives.
+Those beekeepers who need to leave their hives outside in harsh winter conditions may need to additionally “winterize” the hives.
 It’s crucial to note that strong and healthy honey bee colonies with sufficient food reserves will surely survive the nasty wintry days, but some others may not.
 Perform a Varroa mite treatment in the late summer to try and get rid of this parasite before the cold days even approach.
 Only by killing the virus, you will have welcomed healthy bee colonies in the spring.
 Another way to prepare the hives for winter is to wrap them up in some basic insulating material, but this won’t make a huge difference as bees protect and warm themselves adequately.

 5. Repair the dated equipment